Ensemble forecasts form an essential part of long-range weather forecasting. In this article we take a peek under the hood of the invaluable ensemble.

-Reliable forecasts are very powerful; if the forecast says there is a 40% chance of an event, then it will happen at least 40% of the time.
+Reliable forecasts are very powerful; if the forecast says there is a 40 percent chance of an event, then it will happen at least 40 percent of the time.

 Forecasts framed in terms of probabilities may be difficult for people to understand, but they do lend themselves well to numerical contingency models, which are valuable in a wide range of planning applications, including agriculture and energy pricing models.

 As we have discussed, ensemble forecasting is an essential tool for medium to long-range forecasting.
 Ensemble forecasting enables skillful forecasts to be made well beyond the 10 to 14-day medium-range forecast.
 Capturing long-range forecast skill requires the forecast information to be averaged over several days rather than individual days.
 For example, the World Climate Service produces long-range forecasts for target weeks, be that a calendar week, business week, or US Energy Information Administration week.

 The WCS calibrates ensemble forecasts to produce reliable long-range forecasts.
 The output is split into three equally likely categories or terciles; above normal, near normal, and below normal.
 The image below shows that some temperature forecasts of above or below normal temperatures for six weeks ahead can have a 50-60 percent likelihood of being correct, compared to just 33 percent by random chance.